iamycy/golf/README.md

 The accompanying code for the papers [Differentiable Time-Varying Linear Prediction in the Context of End-to-End Analysis-by-Synthesis](https://arxiv.org/abs/2406.05128) (accepted at Interspeech 2024) and [Singing Voice Synthesis Using Differentiable LPC and Glottal-Flow-Inspired Wavetables](https://zenodo.org/records/10265377) (published at ISMIR 2023).

+The following instructions are for the Interspeech 2024 paper.
+For the ISMIR 2023 paper, please refer to this [readme](V1-README.md).

 ## Data preparation

 ### VCTK